 I’ve always been one to do things on my own because I like to dwell on the little details, sketching out info in a notebook, taking photos, reading descriptions from my guidebook or from online.

 On the other hand, I love how a good tour guide can make sure you learn about things that are not in a guidebook or that are glossed over.
-The Roman Guy’s Rafaella was an enthusiastic guide who knew how to point out the details as well as keep the three-hour tour on track.
+The Tour Guy’s Rafaella was an enthusiastic guide who knew how to point out the details as well as keep the three-hour tour on track.

 At the beginning of the tour, Rafaella handed our small group headsets; these marked us all as tourists, of course, but they also made it easy to listen to the tour as we wandered.
 Not only that, but I felt free to lag behind and wander a bit off course to inspect a ruin or take a photo so long as I stayed in the range of the headset.